gavinhoward/bc/README.md

 ## Locales

-Currently, this `bc` only has support for English (and US English), French and German locales.
+Currently, this `bc` only has support for English (and US English), French, German, Portuguese, Dutch, Polish, Russian, Japanese, and Chinese locales.
 Patches are welcome for translations; use the existing `*.msg` files in `locales/` as a starting point.

+In addition, patches for improvements are welcome; the last two messages in Portuguese were made with Google Translate, and the Dutch, Polish, Russian, Japanese, and Chinese locales were all generated with [DeepL][22].

 The message files provided assume that locales apply to all regions where a language is used, but this might not be true for, e.g., `fr_CA` and `fr_CH`.